openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 ### Open Questions [optional]

-- Do we want to persist libostree commit ref in the metadata?
+- Do we want to persist ostree commit ref in the metadata?
   - Can we make some part of the process safer, more robust, by comparing previous and current commit ref?
   - Are we good with having previous boot MicroShift version persisted?
 - If green/red info is not persisted, and it's not a first boot (/var/lib/microshift exists), what should we do?